mpcom00/openhab-android-server/README.md

  1. Install UserLand and ConnectBot from Play Store

  2. Click on Debian to download and install a Debian Machine

+ 3. When the terminal start clone this repository.

- 3. Make the `openhab_install.sh` script executable.
+ 4. Make the `openhab_install.sh` script executable.

         chmod +x openhab_install.sh

- 4. Run the script with root privilege.
+ 5. Run the script with root privilege.

         sudo bash openhab_install.sh